It's here! Browse the 2024 Penguin Christmas gift guide

-Where to start with James Baldwin
+Where to start reading James Baldwin’s books

 The iconic American author, essayist, poet and playwright turned his life’s struggles into brilliant literary works, as relevant today as when they were written.
 Here’s a guide to his best books to start with, by the author of Begin Again: James Baldwin’s America and Its Urgent Lessons for Today.